 - Change the date if necessary.

 - Enter the quantity.
-This field autofills with the quantity from the last batch entered for this item/segment, but it ain't no thang to change it.
+This field autofills with the quantity from the last batch entered for this item/segment, but changing that ain't no big deal.

 - Enter the cost per item.
 Likewise, this field autofills with the last cost.
 Cost per item is used in your inventory cost flow calculations.